Application & Admission

 We require a university level degree and one year of Master level studies or the equivalent.

-If you are a first-year Master student at SSE you can apply and be admitted to the SSE PhD Program in the second year of your MSc studies, through the MSc-PhD parallel enrollment scheme.
-When admitted to the doctoral program, you begin the following fall Semester in the PhD Program instead of continuing your second year studies within the MSc Program.
+If you are a first-year Master student at SSE you can apply and be admitted to the PhD Program in the second year of your MSc studies, through the MSc-PhD parallel enrollment scheme.
+When admitted to the doctoral program, you begin the following fall semester in the PhD Program instead of continuing your second year studies within the MSc Program.

 2. Business Administration courses